M64GitHub/kr00tf1sh/README.md

 (see [kr00tf1sh.c](https://github.com/M64GitHub/kr00tf1sh/blob/main/krootfish.c) for the final code)

 Since this was a major flaw in my opinion, I contacted the KDE security mailing list in 2007.
-Needless to say, they did not understand the problem at all, and asked for code.
+To my surprise, they did not understand the problem at all, and asked for code.
 The problem though was not any code, it was **the design**.
 So I did not send them any code of course, it would have been useless.